apache/incubator-retired-gearpump-site/docs/0.3/getstarted.md

 Other Application Examples
 ----------

-Besides wordcount, there are serveral other example applications.
+Besides wordcount, there are several other example applications.
 Please check the source tree examples/ for detail information.